Blackphone: Background

 LTE Cat.
 4 (150 Mbit/s) is under development.

 On 30 June 2014, the Blackphone began to ship advance orders.
 In early 2015, Geeksphone sold its part of SGP Technologies to Silent Circle to focus on wearables sold under the brand Geeksme.
 14 engineers from Geeksphone, including Javier Agüera, remained in SGP.

 Silent Circle released a successor to the Blackphone, the Blackphone 2, in September 2015.
-It has a 5.5-inches full HD screen with Gorilla glass, and a Qualcomm Snapdragon Octa-Core Processor.
+It has a 5.5-inch full HD screen with Gorilla glass, and a Qualcomm Snapdragon Octa-Core processor.
 The price was increased to US$799.00.